CianMRoche/CianMRoche.github.io/_pages/tutorials.md

 {% include base_path %}

-Here is a collection of tutorials for tasks that I had trouble with at some point or another.
-Most come from my [github gists](https://gist.github.com/CianMRoche) page.
+Here is a collection of tutorials for tasks that I had trouble with at some point or another. <br>Most come from my [github gists](https://gist.github.com/CianMRoche) page.

 ## Making and Using Custom Python Packages
 If you want to write some python functions or classes and have them be easily available on your local machine, without interacting with conda or pip at all (to keep things as simple as possible) see [this gist](https://gist.github.com/CianMRoche/7ad0396bc4eecfaa83a42e52b090ec4f).